Python packaging, environment and dependency management

 Aside: I use fish shell, so need to do some extra setup.
 Specifically, I add the line

-into ~/.config/fish/config.fish.
+.
 These days this is automated by

 For jupyter compatibility one needs

-4.2 Dependencies
+3.1.2 Dependencies

-The main selling point of conda is that specifying dependencies for ad hoc python scripts or packages is easy.
+The main selling point of conda is that specifying dependencies for ad hoc Python scripts or packages is easy.

 Conda has a slightly different dependency management and packaging workflow than the pip ecosystem.
-See, e.g. Tim Hoppper’s explanation of this environment.yml malarkey, or the creators’ rationale and manual.
+See, e.g. Tim Hopper’s explanation of this environment.yml

-One exports the current conda environment config, by convention, into environment.yml.
+One exports the current conda environment config, by convention, into environment.yml

-conda env create --file environment.yml
+environment configs then conda env create

-Which to use out of conda env create and conda create? if it involves .yaml environment configs then conda env create.
+.
 Confusing errors and capability differences for these two is a quagmire of opaque errors, bad documentation and sadness.

-One point of friction that I rapidly encountered is that the automatically-created environments are not terribly generic; I might specify from the command-line a package that I know will install sanely on any platform (matplotlib, say) but the version as stored in the environment file is specific to where I installed it (macos, linux, windows…) and architecture (x64, ARM…) For GPU software there are even more incompatibilities because there are more choices of architecture.
+, say) but the version stored in the environment file is specific to where I installed it (macOS, Linux, Windows…) and architecture (x64, ARM…).
+For GPU software, there are even more incompatibilities because there are more choices of architecture.
 So to share environments with collaborators on different platforms, I need to… be them, I guess?
-Buy them new laptops that match my laptop? idk this seems weird maybe I’m missing something.
+Buy them new laptops that match my laptop?
+I don’t know, this seems weird.
+Maybe I’m missing something.

-NB Conda will fill up my hard disk if not regularly disciplined via conda clean.
+Conda will fill up my hard disk if not regularly disciplined via conda clean.

-configure PKGS_DIR in ~/.condarc:
+configure PKGS_DIR

 Possibly also required?

-4.5 Local environment
+3.1.3 Local environment

-Local environment folder is more isolated, keeping packages in a local folder than keeping all environments somewhere global, where I need to remember what I named them all.
+Local environment folder is more isolated, keeping packages in a local folder rather than keeping all environments somewhere global, where I need to remember what I named them all.

 conda config --set env_prompt '({name})'